LaunchWare/launchware-site/apps/gatsby/content/blog/bad-design-catch-all-exceptions/index.md

 ---
 layout: post
 comments: true
-title: 'Bad Design: Catch All Exceptions'
+title: "Bad Design: Catch All Exceptions"
 tags:
   - architecture
   - design
   - Development
   - exceptions
   - programming
   - Software
 status: publish
 type: post
 published: true
 meta:
-  dsq_thread_id: '9381444'
+  dsq_thread_id: "9381444"
-publishedAt: '2008-04-19'
+publishedAt: "2008-04-19"
 ---

 I might be getting a little geeky on everyone here, but I have to share something very important to programmers.
 I recently noticed this in a recent Rails project I was working on (method names changed to protect the guilty)